 As most network administrators can attest, network bandwidth is one of the more important factors in the design and maintenance of a functional LAN or WAN.
 Unlike a server, which can be configured and reconfigured throughout the life of the network, bandwidth is one of those elements of network design that is usually optimised best by configuring the network correctly from the outset.
 How can you determine the bandwidth you are going to need when designing the network?
 What specific considerations apply?
 These are some of the questions that we'll answer in this tip.

 Bandwidth refers to the data rate that is supported by the network connection or the interfaces that connect to the network.
 It is usually expressed in terms of bits per second (bps), or sometimes in bytes per second (Bps).
 Network bandwidth represents the capacity of the network connection, though it's important to understand the distinction between theoretical throughput and real-world results.
 For example, a 1000BASE-T (which uses unshielded twisted-pair cables) Gigabit Ethernet (GbE) network can theoretically support 1,000 megabits per second (Mbit/s), but this level can never really be achieved in practice because of hardware and systems software overhead.
+It is this very point that makes calculating bandwidth a challenge.

 So how do you determine how much bandwidth you will need?
 The process begins with asking the right questions -- What applications are they running, and what is the performance service-level agreement (SLA) for these applications?
 I know some network managers that are only concerned with how many users are on a VLAN.
 What you really need to know is what the users will be doing on the network.
 It's possible that 200 users will cause less of a bottleneck than a group of three users that really beat the heck out of the network because of some funky client server application.